KQM-git/TCL/docs/evidence/characters/pyro/bennett.md

 **Added:** <Version date="2021-04-15" />
 **Last tested:** <VersionHl date="2021-04-15" />

 **Finding:** Bennett's attack buff prioritizes the Burst that applied the attack buff first.
-This means that even when two Bennett bursts overlap, the attack buff that was applied first will remain.
+This means that even when two Bennett Bursts overlap, the attack buff that was applied first will remain.

 **Evidence:** [YouTube](https://youtu.be/ooYtsZhYUxc)

-**Significance:** In the case of coop with multiple Bennetts, be sure to time your bursts so that the Bennett that applies the highest attack buff places their field first.
+**Significance:** In the case of coop with multiple Bennetts, be sure to time your Bursts so that the Bennett that applies the highest attack buff places their field first.

 ### Bennett Field Linger